Cross the Alps on our Trans-Graubünden mountain bike tour Switzerland

 One of the things that sets our holidays apart from others is the unique local accommodation we use.
 We aim to use the best, locally-run accommodation in each country, and that which is traditional to that specific area, whether it be city or mountain.

-On our mountain bike tour Switzerland you’ll be staying in a selection of traditional Swiss accommodation from rustic mountain huts, to small family run hotels, to hidden mountain lodges on the border with Italy, where a roaring fire and delicious home-cooked food await.
+On our mountain bike tour Switzerland you’ll be staying in a selection of traditional Swiss accommodation from rustic mountain huts, to small family run hotels, where a roaring fire and delicious home-cooked food await.

 Most of the food you will enjoy on our mountain bike tour Switzerland is traditional food influenced by surrounding countries, all prepared with the greatest of care and skill.
 Typical dishes include: rest with eggs; local meats and cheeses, salads and, of course, local ales.